-THE RENDON GALLERY is a contemporary art space located in the Downtown Los Angeles Arts District.
-Named for the landmark hotel in which it is situated, The Rendon Gallery, launched in early 2019, is a supportive platform for a diverse range of artists both local and international.
-Inspired by the rich cultural history of the surrounding area, the gallery’s focus is to develop a creative hub, energizing L.A.’s artistic community.
-The Rendon Gallery presents work across a wide variety of media, disciplines and culture from traditional to installation and performance based art.
+THE RENDON GALLERY is operating as a contemporary art pop-up space with an Artist in Residence program in various locations.
+Launched in late 2018, it is a supportive platform for a diverse range of artists, both local and international.
+Inspired by the rich cultural history of Downtown Los Angeles, the gallery’s programming is focused on developing a creative hub, and energizing L.A.’s artistic community.
+The Rendon Gallery presents work across a wide variety of media, disciplines, and culture from traditional to installation and performance-based art.

 Tendeka Matatu has extensive experience in multiple creative industries.
 In addition to owning The Rendon Gallery, he is the founder and managing director of the award-winning film and TV company, Ten10 Films based in London.
 The company focuses on championing African and African diaspora filmmaking talent to create diversity driven film and TV content with a strong emphasis on artistic quality and commercial appeal.
 He is a member of the Academy of Motion Picture Arts and Sciences and is widely recognized as one of Africa’s most prolific film and TV producers.